This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 After a long, cold, and wet winter, the garden is baking in summer sunshine.
-Here on the Isle of Man, we’re having one of the hottest and driest summers in memory.
+Here where I live, we’re having one of the hottest and driest summers in memory.
 Fields that are usually lush and green are yellow and withered and let’s not even talk about the lawn.
 Our plants are thirsty.
 If we want the garden to survive we’re going to need to do some serious watering.

 1. Water in the Evening

 The time of day that you water makes a huge difference in how much moisture gets to your plants.
 Watering in the heat of the day can mean quite a lot of it will evaporate from the soil long before it reaches any roots.

 The best time to water the garden is early evening.
 Not only will it be cooler to work outdoors but less evaporation will happen.
 Give the moisture a full night to seep further down and you’ll end up saving a lot of water in the long run.
 If you can’t get to the garden in the evening, water it early in the morning.
 The earlier the better to help the soil soak up moisture before the sun starts beating down.